GusAI40/TAG-AI-Company-Research-Agent/docs/update-log.md

 - Elevated the hero-focused messaging in the product vision and UI so members lead every narrative win when presenting PitchGuard insights.
 - Refined the UI copy with Apple-style power words, simplified launch guidance, and documented the voice rules in `docs/pitchguard-vision.md` to keep the experience effortless for every user.
 - Added support for project-scoped OpenAI keys by requiring `OPENAI_PROJECT_ID` and propagating optional organization headers so hosted deployments stop failing with 401 errors.

+## 2025-03-24
+- Introduced a LangChain-style orchestration pipeline (`lib/research-orchestrator.ts`) to validate inputs, call Perplexity, and trigger the OpenAI agents in a repeatable sequence.
+- Added an in-repo runnable implementation (`lib/langchain-lite.ts`) to mirror LangChain's workflow primitives without external installs.
+- Updated the backend connectivity guide to highlight the new orchestrator and keep operators aligned on the Perplexity-first architecture.